Qualifications, training and experience

 NZ Certificate in Conservation (Operations) (Level 4)

-This qualification is offered by both the Nelson Marlborough Institute of Technology (NMIT) and Toi Ohomai in the Bay of Plenty.
+This qualification is offered by the Nelson Marlborough Institute of Technology (NMIT), Toi Ohomai in the Bay of Plenty, and Northtec in Northland.

 Applicants for the Level 4 qualification are expected to have a current driver’s licence, satisfactory grades at NCEA level 2 or equivalent and a demonstrated interest in the outdoors and conservation.

 Advanced conservation studies are offered in partnership with DOC at the Institute for Applied Ecology New Zealand at the Auckland University of Technology (AUT).
 The institute provides opportunities to study and conduct research in:

 - conservation in marine ecosystems